These guides are AI-generated educational summaries — not legal or medical advice.

 Failing to connect symptoms to occupational and social impairment

-Why: The entire mental health rating scale under 38 CFR - 4.130 is anchored to occupational and social impairment.
+The entire mental health rating scale under 38 CFR - 4.130 is anchored to occupational and social impairment.
 Listing symptoms without explaining how they affect your ability to work or maintain relationships fails to paint the functional picture the rater needs.

-Do this instead: For every symptom you describe, follow it with a functional consequence.
+Instead: For every symptom you describe, follow it with a functional consequence.
 'I have depression [symptom] which causes me to miss work 2-3 days per month [occupational impact] and withdraw from my family for days at a time [social impact].'

 Impact: All levels